GatorGauge/GatorGauge/README.md

 ### Test Coverage

 Test coverage is being addressed by Coveralls so that when Travis-CI runs, it can evaluate the coverage of the test suite.
 When testing Gensim, the weight of the topics of related words could not be tested.
-This is because randomness it built into Gensim and thus the answers would not be consistent.
+This is because Gensim intentionally adds some degree of randomness, and thus the results would not be consistent.

 ### Activating Travis-CI

 Travis can only be implemented by admin accounts.
-Admin users can activate Travis by creating a travis.yml in the project's root directory.
+Admin users can activate Travis by creating a `travis.yml` in the project's root directory.

 ## Questions or Comments